fillwithjoy1/Renaissance/README.md

 ## Special Thanks
 * [KulaGGin](https://github.com/KulaGGin) (Helped with some ImGui code for replay system)
 * [tomsa000](https://github.com/tomsa000) (Helped with fixing memory leaks and smart pointers)
+* [g0aty](https://github.com/g0aty/SickoModeAU) (Got a lot of code from this guy, and he is the main person who has been trying to create the most chock-filled hacks known to exist)
 * Everyone else who contributed to the code and I couldn't list here.
 Thank you!

 ## Contributing